 Now you know the answer to “do Facebook ads work”?
 Yes, and there’s absolutely no doubt about it.

-If your campaigns haven’t been performing so far, it is time to go back to the whiteboard and relook your advertising strategy.
+If your campaigns haven’t been performing so far, say your ad spend isn’t returning as much ROI as you want, it is time to go back to the whiteboard and relook your advertising strategy.
 Right from your objectives to who you’re targeting to the approach you’re using — dig deeper into understanding your target customer’s psychology.

 But as a thumb’s rule, try to keep your advertisements simple.
 Be consistent in your messaging and make it easy to convert.
 The longer the conversion process is, the more likely people are to drop off between Facebook and your landing page.